coinbase/mesh-cli/README.md

 ```

 ## Troubleshoot
-* While running `check:data` or `check:configuration` option if you get the following error:
+* While running `check:data` or `check:construction` option if you get the following error:

     ```dial tcp 127.0.0.1:8080: socket: too many open files: unable to sync to 1902533: unable to sync to 1902533```